sino-pak-center-for-AI/spcaipk/docs/03-hermes/12-faq.md

 ## What is the minimum version for GCC?

-GCC 11.
-Hermes requires C++17 features that are only available since GCC 7.3.
+GCC 9.4.
 C++17 support is enabled by default in GCC 11; it can be explicitly selected in earlier versions with the `-std=c++17` command-line flag or `-std=gnu++17` to enable GNU extensions as well.
 See [C++17 Support in GCC](https://gcc.gnu.org/projects/cxx-status.html#cxx17) for the details.
 Use `spack install gcc` first if your system has GCC 4.
 It will install GCC 12.2.0 by default.
 Then, run `spack compiler find` to use the newly installed gcc.

 ## Can I run Hermes on Mac?